Opentrons/Protocols/protocols/ff5763_part3/README.md

 40ul of PCR Master Mix is added to the samples from slot 5 well 2

-Samples are moved from magnetic module deep well plate to thermocycler plate in slot 2 before being centrifuged.
+Samples are moved from the magnetic module deep well plate to the thermocycler plate in slot 2 before being centrifuged.
 Index adapters are added to the samples and mixed.
 The sample plate in slot 2 is moved to an off-deck thermocycler for a pre-programed PCR cycle as outlined in the Illumina DNA Prep reference material.

 Explanation of complex parameters below:
 * `Number of Samples`: Total number of samples from 1 to 48